Young dancers take on lead roles in Christmas classic "The Nutcracker"

-Elaine Quijano is an anchor for CBS News 24/7 and a correspondent for CBS News, contributing to all CBS News broadcasts and platforms.
+Elaine Quijano is a weekend mornings anchor for CBS New York and a correspondent for CBS News and Stations, contributing to all CBS News, Stations and Streaming.

 During the 2016 presidential campaign, she also led CBS News streaming political coverage, and was selected by the Commission on Presidential Debates to moderate the 2016 vice presidential debate.
 It marked the first time an anchor from a digital network would moderate a national debate in a general election campaign.